Marrieto/1DV610-L2/TestCases.md

 2. Enter some text in the text field next to the button _Add note_
 3. Click _Add note_.
 #### Output
-1. A message with "Note added." is displayed.
+1. A me with "Note added." is d
-2. The note is displayed under "Notes are list down below:" with an ID and text content.
+2. The no is displaunder "Notes are list down below:" with an ID and text content.
 #### Status
 _Success_
 ## Test case 2.2 Create a new note with no text content
 #### Input
 1. Login to the application.
-2. Enter no text in the text field next to the button _Add note_
+2. Enter no text in thetext field next to the button _Add note_
 3. Click _Add note_.
 #### Output
-1. A message with "Please enter some text to be saved." is displayed..
+1. A me with "Cannot add an empty note!" is displayed
 #### Status
-_Failed_
+_Success_
 ## Test case 2.3 Create a new note with code content
 #### Input
 1. Login to the application.
 2. Enter `<p> Hello </p>` in the text field next to the button _Add note_
 3. Click _Add note_.
 #### Output
-1. A message with "No code allowed!" is displayed..
+1. A message with "Code is not allowed to be subbmitted to a note!" is displayed.
 #### Status
-_Failed_
+_Success_

+## Test case 2.4 Create a new note with too much content
+#### Input
+1. Login to the application.
+2. Enter `Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+Sed aliquet sem ac nisl consectetur rhoncus.
+In placerat lacus et diam maximus, sed lacinia sem varius.
+Cras commodo risus at tristique pretium.
+In at libero dui.
+Aliquam erat volutpat.
+Phasellus in leo vitae arcu vehicula sodales.
+Curabitur tincidunt suscipit mi vitae molestie.
+Maecenas ultrices ex eget massa tincidunt ultricies.
+Cras eu sagittis mauris, vitae rhoncus nunc.
+Integer nisi risus, sollicitudin sed sapien vitae, vulputate tincidunt risus.
+Aenean sodales est sit amet felis placerat lobortis.
+Pellentesque auctor leo quis tellus vehicula elementum id vitae ligula.
+Vestibulum pharetra urna ac urna interdum, vel placerat mauris tristique.
+Nullam ultricies venenatis ligula ac finibus.
+Donec laoreet nisl vitae ligula finibus aliquet.`  in the text field next to the button _Add note_
+3. Click _Add note_.
+#### Output
+1. A message with "Note cannot be longer than 500 characters!" is displayed.
+#### Status
+_Success_

 ## Test case 3.1 Delete a note with text content
 #### pre-requisites
 A note with ID is added in the database.